Ezo red fox: Naming

 Ezo is a Japanese word meaning "foreigner" and referred to the historical lands of the Ainu people to the north of Honshu, which the Japanese named Ezo-chi.
 In the Ainu languages the fox is known as cironnup, sumari, kimotpe or hurep.

 Description

 The Ezo red fox is somewhat larger than the Japanese red fox (V. v. japonica) found in Honshu, Shikoku and Kyushu, and the outer part of the ear and the limbs are black.
 There are many similarities with continental red foxes.

+The average weight for foxes on Hokkaido is 5.1 kg for males, and 4.2 kg for females.

 The Ezo red fox has 42 teeth: 6 incisors, 2 canine teeth, 8 premolar, 4 upper molar and 6 lower molars.
 Ezo foxes normally have eight nipples: a pair on the chest; two pairs in the abdomen; and one pair in the groin.
 Individual cases of seven to ten nipples are known.
 There are five digits on each forelimb and four on the back-leg, a total of 18.